 The Fuel Handling System for the NGNP reactor will be similar to that designed for the GT-MHR.
 The GT-MHR system includes a fuel handling machine, two fuel transfer casks, an auxiliary transfer cask, a fuel handling equipment positioner, a fuel handling equipment support structure, and local spent fuel storage and handling facilities.
 Two or three large, portable, isolation gate valves are also included in the fuel handling system equipment inventory.
 These valves are placed over the RV refueling penetrations, spent fuel storage wells, or spent fuel sealing and inspection facility whenever elements are moved in or out of these locations.
 All operations and movements of the machines and the associated fuel and reflector elements are automatically monitored and recorded to maintain full accountability.
-Each fuel and reflector element is uniquely identified as necessary to support this accountability requirement.
+Each fuel and reflector element.
 The fuel sealing and inspection facility is included in the system to provide for receipt and inspection of new fuel, and for packaging of spent fuel that is to be transported for storage or disposition either within the plant area or off-site.